mkhludnev/solr-text-tagger-opensearch/README.md

+# UPD: STATUS

+It somehow proves the concept.
+There are plenty of nocommits and smoke tests are broken undoubtedly.

 # Template for creating OpenSearch Plugins
 This Repo is a GitHub Template repository ([Learn more about that](https://docs.github.com/articles/creating-a-repository-from-a-template/)).
 Using it would create a new repo that is the boilerplate code required for an [OpenSearch Plugin](https://opensearch.org/blog/technical-posts/2021/06/my-first-steps-in-opensearch-plugins/).